The following units are delivered in a clustered arrangement:

 Phone: 61 (07) 3810 6328

-- You will receive a confirmation email with the Language Literacy and Numeracy (LLN) assessment or BKSB, complete it asap.
+- You will receive a confirmation email with the Language Literacy and Numeracy (LLN) assessment, complete it ASAP.

 - Once complete, your application will be reviewed and a letter of offer will be sent to you, should you qualify.